fjvallarino/monomer/tasks.md

     - Refactor modules where consistency is lacking
   - Add header in all files, indicating license and documenting what the module does
   - Add examples
+    - Basic event handling (maybe a form with input and button?)
+    - Fetch content from url, show rows of data with embedded images
+    - Something of generative art (OpenGL example)
   - Add user documentation

 Maybe postponed after release?
   - Image widget could also have a ByteString version
+  - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations
   - Can _wiChildren be removed from Widget and only be kept in Container?
   - Further textField improvements
     - Handle mouse selection